gperezs/StarcNet/README.md

 python src/run_visualization.py
 ```

-Output visualization is saved to `output/predictions.png`.
+The output visualization is saved into `output/predictions.png`.

 -------------------------